salammustafa728/reading-notes/readinglab05.md

 ![Array](https://www.encodedna.com/javascript/remove-empty-array-slots-using-flat-method-javascript.png)

+# **Comparison Operators**
-**Comparison Operators** you can use it to comparing value to what it should be in a situation.
+You can use it to comparing value to what it should be in a situation.
 * == It's means equal to it's comparing two value to see if they are the same.
 * === Strict equal to: to check two values are the same data type and the value are the same.
   ![equalTo](https://i.stack.imgur.com/5ttlR.png)